Child Development And Milestones: Your 48 Month Old

 Let’s take a look at some common four year old child developmental milestones your little one will most likely achieve this year.
 Do remember though, that these are just guidelines.
 Every child is different and will do things at his or her own pace and time.

-Four Year Old Child Development and Milestones
+Four Year Old Development and Milestones: Is Your Child on Track?

-Your child is more and more impressed with his skills now, and he can’t wait to do all his “chores” himself.
+The little one is more and more impressed with his skills now, and he can’t wait to do all his “chores” himself.

 Expect him to push you away with an “I know how to do it!” when you try to get him dressed or pop a morsel of food in his mouth.